Senate Republicans block bipartisan border package, scuttling deal they had demanded from Democrats

 Many Republicans said the election-year compromise wasn't enough, even as supporters of the bill insisted it was the best possible in divided government.

-The 49-50 vote, far short of the 60 ayes needed to take up the bill, came after most Republicans said they would vote against the legislation, which also includes $60 billion in wartime aid to Ukraine and $14 billion for Israel.
+The 49-50 vote, far short of the 60 ayes needed to take up the bill, came after most Republicans said they would vote against the legislation, which also includes $60 billion in wartime aid to Ukraine and $14 billion for Israel and was backed by President Joe Biden.
 GOP lawmakers had insisted that the money for conflicts abroad be paired with help for the U.S. border.

 Forcing the showdown with Republicans, Senate Majority Leader Chuck Schumer said earlier that he would try to salvage the wartime funding, and would next push ahead on a crucial test vote for tens of billions of dollars for Kyiv, Israel and other U.S. allies — a modified package with the border portion stripped out.